Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 - Some long text lines in the dashboard code were flagged as too long by the tool, but we decided this was okay.
 - We kept these longer lines because they didn't make the code harder to read or affect how well it works.

 ## Automated Unit Tests
 No automated unit tests have been carried out at this time.

+## Device Compatibility

+### Testing Results

+Over three days, we conducted twice-daily tests of the app across various devices—laptops, tablets, and phones.
+While the app remained stable with no crashes, we observed variations in performance speed.

+### Performance Issues

+The app may experience slow performance and timeout after 30 seconds for two reasons: memory usage exceeds our basic Heroku plan's limits (426 MB versus the 300-500 MB limit), and the eco Heroku plan automatically shuts down apps that require more than 30 seconds to initialize.

+### Current Solutions

+We've tried making the app smaller by removing unnecessary files and limiting what we install, but it's slightly to large for the Heroku eco plan.
+While upgrading our Heroku plan would help, it's financially not feasible at the time.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>